Ready for 2015!

 We're gonna do it again and you can be part of it!
 Deadline to sign up to volunteer is Friday, May 1.

 The 2015 (11th Annual) Allegheny Reservoir Clean-up will take place on Saturday, May 9, 2015.
 Our base of operations will be Onoville Marina (same as 2014).
+We'll meet there at 8:00 am.
 If you're intersted in participating in one of Warren's "extreme cleaning events of the year!" first visit the FAQ page, and then head over to the Contact Us page to sign up!

 We look forward to another great time this year!